With more than 4 million prescriptions written in the United States each year, phentermine is an undeniably popular weight loss medication (

-Despite the initial draw of saving time and money by completing your consultation online and receiving the pills in the mail, these online phentermine doctors are not always safe.
-They cannot complete the necessary physical evaluation (or follow-up) to make sure these weight loss pills will not cause undue harm.
+Despite the initial draw of saving time and money by completing your consultation online and receiving weight loss pills in the mail, using these online phentermine doctors is not safe.
+It is impossible for them to complete the necessary physical evaluation (and follow-up) that is required to ensure that phentermine will not cause you undue harm.

 More, these sites also operate pharmacies that are not VIPPS-accredited, so you may also be putting your personal information and or money at-risk (

 - LiverTox – National Institutes of Health.
 (2019, May 03).
 Phentermine.

 - United Nations Office on Drugs and Crime.
 (1981, February 4).
 CND Dec.5(XXIX): Inclusion of phentermine in Schedule IV annexed to the 1971 Convention on Psychotropic Substances.
 In 899th Meeting of the Commission on Narcotic Drugs.